weakish/weakish.github.com/uses/README.md

 ## Wear

-All casual clothing, mostly H&M, Uniqlo, and Decathlon.
+All casual clothing, mostly H&M, Uniqlo, Decathlon, and Lululemon.
 I have no formal, semiformal, or informal clothing, thus usually ignore any dress code, and never go to places enforcing a non-casual dress code.